buwzim/moodle-file-check/README.md

 # Moodle File Check
-Use this script to check if the files listed in the database are available on the filesystem - vice versa.
+Use this shell script to check if the files listed in the database are available on the filesystem - vice versa.

 ## Tested with
   * Moodle 3.3